-At Pinewood, we empower students to embrace and navigate the challenges faced in the technologically advanced, globally connected society of the 21st Century.
-Students learn to communicate with clarity and sensitivity, ultimately demonstrating cross-cultural awareness, understanding, and compassion.
-Our exacting core curriculum helps students develop academic stamina through the rigors of a classical education.
-Our expert teachers employ their own inventive methods while getting to their students as individuals thanks to our small class sizes.
-Pinewood’s complete college preparatory program ensures that students are ready for the next steps in their academic life.
+Our core curriculum helps students develop academic stamina through the rigors of a classical education.
+Expert teachers employ proven methods while connecting with their students as individual learners.
+Pinewood’s comprehensive college preparatory program ensures that students are ready for the next steps in their academic life.

 - History & Social Studies